Margaret St. Clair: Novels

-St. Clair also wrote eight novels, four of which were published in the Ace Double series.
+St. Clair also wrote eight novels, four of which were published in the Ace Double series: The Green Queen (1956), Agent of the Unknown (1956), The Games of Neith (1960), and Message from the Eocene (1964).

 Sign of the Labrys (1963), set in a vast underground shelter after the world has been depopulated by plagues, featured an overt early use of Wicca elements in fiction; St. Clair wrote that the book "was primarily inspired by Gerald Gardner's books on witchcraft."
+The influence of mythic concepts popularized by Robert Graves in his books The White Goddess (1948) and Seven Days in New Crete (1949) may also be seen in the novel.
 The editor of The Crystal Well called Sign of the Labrys "an occult classic," and in his review of the novel for Analog, P. Schuyler Miller declared that St. Clair was one of the most unappreciated writers in science fiction.
 St. Clair's research into witchcraft led to her friendship with Raymond Buckland, who recalled the St. Clairs as "absolutely wonderful people, very warm and loving."

 St. Clair's last three novels comprise a loose trilogy, all having in common a near-future setting along the coast of Northern California, and elements of Wicca.
 In The Dolphins of Altair (1967), dolphins and three human compatriots stage a war on mankind by creating earthquakes and polar melting.
 In The Shadow People (1969), a young male narrator in Berkeley descends into a mysterious underworld to rescue his abducted girlfriend.
 The Dancers of Noyo (1973) draws on Pomo lore as a young male narrator in a California largely depopulated by plague goes on a "Grail Journey" along Highway 101.
 In these last two novels, the narrator's quest climaxes in an experience of transcendent enlightenment.

+St. Clair left two novels uncompleted at her death.